autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 Raspberry Pi OS can be installed with the graphical installer _Raspberry Pi Imager_ which can be downloaded from [here](https://www.raspberrypi.com/software/).

 You'll also need to download the RaspberryPi OS from the repo [here](https://www.raspberrypi.com/software/operating-systems/).
-Choose the one shown here:
+Choose the one shown here (look for "Bookworm"):
 ![image list](/assets/imagelist.png)

 Please download and start the application, with the SD card you'll be using for your RaspberryPi inserted into your computer's SD card reader.